 For over a year now, local government has played a critical role in helping communities through the pandemic.
 From the earliest stages of transitioning to remote government to the present distribution of vaccines and easing of lockdowns, local government leaders and staff stepped up to the plate in novel ways to serve their residents.

 But the recovery is ongoing.
 Unemployment is still high, which means community members still need support.
 Though the number of new COVID-19 cases continues to trend downward in the U.S., the CDC still reports over 15,000 cases each week (as of June 4, 2021).
 Throughout these challenging times, Coronavirus highlighted urgent gaps in local government’s ability to work and serve digitally.

 The American Rescue Plan Act, or ARPA, was designed to turn the tides on the pandemic via a substantial infusion of resources.
 City, county, Tribal, territorial, and state governments are receiving much-needed funding as part of the third round of pandemic economic stimulus to lay the foundation for a strong and equitable recovery.

-Here’s a breakdown of what local government needs to know about the ARPA.
+Here’s a breakdown of what local government needs to know about the ARPA, and what ARPA funds can be used for.
 We've compiled information about funding in the Act, how that applies to software investments, and examples of how your organization can get the ARPA funds needed to serve your community.